Welcome to Good Market Info! Click the logo to go to the directory and marketplace

 Participants develop rules based on their specific context.
 The rules for accessing and using the resources align with the rules for maintaining and sustaining them.

 Access to information is public, which means anyone can use the directory and marketplace to find enterprises, products, services, and other information.
-Participation in decision-making is limited to cocreators who have contributed time or resources.
-Full use of the shared resources, including having a public profile, adding to the marketplace, or creating a network, is limited to enterprises that meet the minimum standards and are Good Market Approved.
+Participation in decision-making and full use of the shared resources are limited to enterprises that meet the minimum standards and are Good Market Approved.

 The participants affected by the rules can participate in changing the rules.

-The community rules, including the minimum standards and the curation policy were developed by cocreators and can be updated and improved by cocreators.
+The community rules, including the minimum standards and the curation policy, were developed by participants and can be updated and improved by participants.

 Systems are in place to ensure transparency and active monitoring of the agreed rules.
 Monitors are drawn from or accountable to the participants.